andrewdsmith/edxlc/README.md

 alert = ["flash", "red-amber"]
 ```

-The `hardpoints-deployed` section is optional and will fall back to the values
+The `hardpoints-deployed` and `night-vision` sections are optional and will
-in `default` if missing.
+fall back to the values in `default` if missing.

 For each state you specify the light mode for boolean and red/amber/green
 lights.
 For boolean lights, the supported modes are: